 As a final note, even though Clapton was allegedly satisfied with the guitar upon receiving it, it seems that he still felt like it didn’t compete with his old Les Paul – the Beano burst.

-From 1968 on the guitar basically disappeared and we haven’t been able to find any mention of it – neither by Eric, Andy, or anyone else close to that circle.
-Some say it was stolen, other say Eric threw it or gave it away to someone since it was no longer playable due to headstock damage.
-If you happen to know anything really concerning this guitars’ whereabouts from 1968 on, please be sure to send us a message.
+From 1968 on the guitar basically disappeared and there doesn’t seem to be any mention of it – neither by Eric, Andy, nor anyone else close to that circle.
+Some say it was stolen, others say Eric threw it or gave it away to someone since it was no longer playable due to headstock damage.
+If you happen to know anything really concerning this guitars’ whereabouts from 1968 on, please be sure to leave a comment.